 On October 1, 1965, 328 Commonwealth was acquired from the Farnums by Jack Aifer.
-He also owned 330 Commonwealth.
+He already owned 334 Commonwealth, and subsequently acquired 330 Commonwealth, 336 Commonwealth, and 344 Commonwealth.

 In December of 1988, he applied for (and subsequently received) permission to convert 328 Commonwealth from a lodging house and one apartment into nine apartments.
 At the same time, he also applied for (and subsequently received) permission to combine it with 322-326 Commonwealth and 330-332-334 Commonwealth into one property with 63 apartments, to be known as 322-334 Commonwealth.
 336 Commonwealth remained a separate property.

 On February 1, 1991, Robert White transferred 322-330 Commonwealth, 336 Commonwealth, 344-350 Commonwealth, and 354-360 Commonwealth to Charles White Management, Inc. He transferred 334 Commonwealth on April 8, 1999.